haytherecharlie/js-masterclass/markdown/measuring_complexity.md

 ## <br/>

-© 2020 Charles Hay
+© 2020 Charlie Hay

-Under the Canadian Copyright Act, individuals may not copy substantial parts of copyright protected course, code or audio files without the permission of the Charles Hay.
+Under the Canadian Copyright Act, individuals may not copy substantial parts of copyright protected course, code or audio files without the permission of the Charlie Hay.